monaeslah/OpinaryCode/README.md

+This project was developed as part of a coding challenge.
+It is bootstrapped with Create React App, and customized to use TypeScript and Material-UI 4 for a robust and scalable frontend development experience.

+Time Taken for Completion
+This project was completed in approximately 6 hours.
+This time estimate includes all aspects of the development process, such as planning, coding, debugging, and testing.

-# Getting Started with Create React App
+Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Prerequisites
+Before running the project, make sure you have Yarn installed on your system.
+If you do not have Yarn installed, you can follow the instructions at Yarn Installation Guide.

+Installing
+To get the development environment running:

+Clone the repo to your local machine.
+Navigate to the project directory.
+Run yarn install to install all dependencies.
-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-### `npm start`
+yarn start

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
+The page will automatically reload if you make changes to the code.
-You may also see any lint errors in the console.
+You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+yarn build

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode, optimizes the build for the best performance, and includes TypeScript type-checking.

-The build is minified and the filenames include the hashes.\
+The build is minified, and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More
+yarn test
+Currently, there are no unit tests available for this project.
+We plan to add them in future updates to improve the reliability and maintainability of the code.

+Styling with Material-UI 4
+This project uses Material-UI 4 for styling.
+Material-UI is a popular React UI framework that offers a comprehensive suite of UI tools to enhance the user interface of your React apps.

+Refer to the Material-UI 4 Documentation for more details on using this framework.

+TypeScript
+TypeScript is used in this project to ensure type safety and improve the development experience with strong typing and object-oriented programming features.

+Refer to the TypeScript Documentation for more details on using TypeScript in React applications.

+Deployment
-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+For more information on deployment, refer to the section about deployment in the Create React App documentation.

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Contributing
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

+License
+This project is licensed under the MIT License - see the LICENSE.md file for details. git